7 Steps to Stay Sober During the Holidays

 By promoting joyful connection and meaning, a sober coach makes sobriety during the holidays feel enriching rather than restricting.

-Make a Commitment to Sobriety With a Sober Coach in Los Angeles and Beyond
+Make a Commitment to Sobriety With a Holiday Sober Coach in Los Angeles and Beyond

 To achieve recovery goals for staying sober during the holidays, both you and your sober coach must be fully committed to the process.
 Be willing to listen to their suggestions and feedback.
 Know they have your best interest at heart, and they’ve been where you are.

 With commitment from both sides, a participant-coach partnership can thrive during the holiday season and beyond.
-If you or someone you care about is ready to stay committed to sobriety this holiday season, request a confidential addiction consultation with a sober coach at ALYST to get started.
+If you or someone you care about is ready to stay committed to sobriety this holiday season, request a confidential addiction consultation with the team at ALYST to get started.